 Who are some of the regular guys that paddle Pe’ahi with you now?

-Couple of my best friends like Danilo and Yuri.
-Now, more guys are showing up in the line up.
+A couple of my best friends like Danilo and Yuri.
+Now, more guys are showing up in the lineup.

 Tell us about the latest paddle session on Feb.
 8th at Pe’ahi with Danilo, Yuri, Greg Long, Mark Healey, Ian Walsh and a few others.

-What do you think about that epic wave Danilo air dropped into and almost got blown off of the wave, then sticking it thru the bowl?
+What do you think about that epic wave Danilo air dropped into and almost got blown off by the wave, then sticking it thru the bowl?

 What is the worst situation you have been in while surfing Pe’ahi and how did you overcome it?